redhat-openstack/website/source/uncategorized/tripleo-cli.html.md

 ## Management System Installation

 Instack is used to create the undercloud.
 This can be either done on a fully virtualised environment or with bare metal.
-Follow the steps described in [deploying an RDO Undercloud Deploying_an_RDO_Undercloud_with_Instack](deploying an RDO Undercloud Deploying_an_RDO_Undercloud_with_Instack) to create the undercloud for this installation.
+Follow the steps described in [deploying an RDO Undercloud:Deploying_an_RDO_Undercloud_with_Instack](deploying an RDO Undercloud:Deploying_an_RDO_Undercloud_with_Instack) to create the undercloud for this installation.

 ## Infrastructure Setup